PinnyPin64/Film-Review-Project/README.md

 # Film-Review-Project
-I review movies and make a website over it -- personal project.
+I review movies for fun and made a website over it -- personal project.